open-ch/pyrene/FAQ.md

 ## What is the Kitchensink ?
 `Kitchensink` is a React application hosted on [GitHub Pages](https://pages.github.com/), at the [url](https://open-ch.github.io/pyrene/).

 `Kitchensink`'s goal is to demonstrate how do the components work and how to use them.
-On that purpose, `Kitchensink` uses Pyrene as npm dependency.
+On that purpose, `Kitchensink` uses `Pyrene` and `Pyrene-graphs` subprojects as npm dependencies.
 See on that regard the `kitchensink/package.json`.

 ## How does Kitchensink work ?

-Firstly, Kichensink extracts all Pyrene comoponents out of the `Pyrene` bundle.
+Firstly, Kichensink extracts all Pyrene comoponents out of the Pyrene bundle.

 Secondly, `Kitchensink` analyses the `PropTypes` object of each Pyrene component.
 Based on that object, `Kitchensink` generates the documentation for each component, means the `props`, the `type` of these props, if those are `required` or not, etc.